itsKgs/CarPricePrediction/README.md

 # 🚗 Car Price Prediction using Linear Regression

 ## 📌 Overview
-This project uses **linear regression** to predict car prices based on various features such as **KM_ Driven, age, brand, fuel type, and other specifications**.
+This project uses **linear regression** to predict car prices based on various features such as **KMs_Driven, age, brand, fuel type, and other specifications**.
 The goal is to create an efficient model that helps users estimate a car’s market value using historical data.

 ---

 ## 📊 Dataset
 The dataset consists of multiple features that impact car prices.
 Some of the key attributes include:
 - **Brand**: The manufacturer of the car (e.g., Toyota, Ford, BMW).
-- **Model**: The specific model of the car.
 - **Year**: Manufacturing year of the vehicle.
-- **Mileage**: Distance the car has been driven.
+- **KMs_Driven**: Distance the car has been driven.
 - **Fuel Type**: Petrol, Diesel, Electric, etc.
 - **Transmission**: Manual or Automatic.
-- **Engine Power**: Power output of the car’s engine.
+- **Present Price**: The actual price of the car.
-- **Price** (Target variable): The actual selling price of the car.
+- **Selling Price** (Target variable): The actual selling price of the car.

 ---